box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 # Box SDK versioning strategy

-Box core SDKs and Box Next Generation SDKs were created as separate libraries.
-However, in keeping with industry best practices, **we are consolidating the Box Next Generation SDKs and Box core SDKs into a single package for each programming language**.
-This makes migration efforts much easier and allows seamless addition of new capabilities to existing applications still powered by older versions of Box core SDKs, which were maintained manually.
+Box core SDKs and Box Next Generation SDKs were initially created as separate libraries.
+However, in keeping with industry best practices, **we are consolidating the Box Next Generation SDKs and the Box core SDKs into a single package for each programming language**.
+This makes migration efforts much easier and allows seamless addition of new capabilities to existing applications still powered by older versions of the Box core SDKs, which were maintained manually.

 To facilitate this migration process, there are two actively maintained major Box core SDK versions:

-- **the current major version which includes:** the manually maintained package and the generated one.
+- **The latest major version that follows sequential versioning includes:** the manually maintained package and the generated one.
 This SDK version enables leveraging coexisting packages at the same time, and serve as a transition phase.
 This version of Box SDK will be supported until 2027.
 - `v10` includes **only the generated package**.
-This version is available as a branch for each Box core SDK repository.

 Here's what you can expect from generated packages of the Box SDK: